JeffMorhous/soccer-challenge/README.md

 ## Running Tests

-If you've already set up a virtual environment and installed dependencies as descriped in the "Running Locally" section, then you can run the entire test suite with:
+If you've already set up a virtual environment and installed dependencies as described in the "Running Locally" section, then you can run the entire test suite with:

 ```bash